indigo-dc/indigo-datacloud-releases/indigo1/fourth_update_of_indigo-1.md

 * The Ansible role is deployed in Ansible Galaxy as indigo-dc/kepler and so the usual steps are required:<br>
   ``` ansible-galaxy install indigo-dc.kepler```<br>
   ``` ansible-playbook /etc/ansible/roles/indigo-dc.kepler/tests/kepler.yml```<br>
-* The Docker image is available in Docker Hub as indigodatacloudapps/kepler so the usual steps are required:
+* The Docker image is available in Docker Hub as indigodatacloudapps/kepler so the usual steps are required:<br>
   ``` docker pull indigodatacloudapps/kepler```<br>
   ``` docker run -it -p 5900:5900 indigodatacloudapps/kepler```<br>